slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "The three epochs of the Internet use: 1.
 Sort knowledge (e.g. Yahoo).
 2. Search knowledge (e.g. Google).
 3. Synthesize knowledge (e.g. ChatGPT)"
 -- rapahelz@x*

-> *"AI won’t replace programmers, but rather make it easier for programmers to replace everyone else." (...)
-"Automation means not having to do anything twice.
-Automation with the Internet means not having to do anything that anyone else has already done.
-All that remains are creativity and judgement."
--- Naval Ravikant*

-> *"Humans are an API to ChatGPT.
-ChatGPT is an API to Python.
-Python is an API to C. C is an API to assembly.
-Assembly is an API to binary.
-Binary is an API to physics.
-Physics is an API to the machine that runs the universe.
-It’s computation all the way down."
--- lex Fridman*

 > *"Humans raise the ceiling, AI raises the floor"
 -- shl@x*

 > *"AI doesn’t replace intelligence.
 It replaces effort."
 -- mozarrinsadaf@x*

-> *"With large language models we have externalized and formalized our unconscious — even our collective unconscious."
--- Jordan Peterson*